International Relations MAStudy level: Postgraduate

-In addition to the international opportunities described above, the School of Humanities currently has a partnership with Lazarski University in Warsaw, Poland.
-There is the possibility of individual students exchanging with Lazarski under the Erasmus programme.
-Students from both institutions have also previously participated in Model European Parliaments, supported by EU funding, in Coventry and in Lecce, Italy.
-We have also held Collaborative Online International Learning (COIL) activities, including webinars and exchange visits, with the University of Costa Rica, the University of Buenos Aires and with the South-South International Cooperation organisation in Sicily.
+In addition to the international opportunities2 already described, the School of Humanities currently has a collaboration with Lazarski University in Warsaw, Poland.
+Students from both institutions have also previously participated in Model European Parliaments in Coventry and in Lecce, Italy.
+We have also held Collaborative Online International Learning (COIL) activities, including webinars and exchange visits2, with the University of Costa Rica, the University of Buenos Aires and with the South-South International Cooperation organisation in Sicily.2.

-Successful applicants must normally hold a second-class honours degree in a relevant discipline.
+Successful applicants should normally hold a second-class honours degree in a relevant discipline.

 Applicants who can demonstrate considerable experience at an appropriate professional level but who do not have the formal academic entry qualifications may also be admitted, subject to an application and assessment.

 We recognise a breadth of qualifications, speak to one of our advisers today to find out how we can help you.